7 common interview mistakes (and how to avoid them)

 A prepared interviewer also gives candidates a positive insight into the culture of your business, alignment to core values and vision, talking about their growth pathways, learning and development opportunities and showcasing examples where people have been successful across your business will leave a lasting impression.

-3. Focussing too much on skills and experience
+3. Focusing too much on skills and experience

 4. Throwing curveballs

-While some people argue that curveball questions “help you separate the wheat from the chaff”, Kouwiloyan believes that “no one is actually interested in the answers to these types of questions.”
+While some people argue that curveball questions “help you separate high from low performers”, Kouwiloyan believes that “it's not the actual answer to these types of questions that matters, what truly counts is how you approach them and the reasoning behind your response.”

 While asking a candidate, “what kitchen utensil would you be and why?” might showcase their pragmatic thinking or problem-solving skills, curveballs generally confuse candidates and steer them off track.
 Steer clear of questions without purpose - when you have 45 minutes to an hour to really get to know this person, use this time productively!